ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Azure/Managed Services on Azure/Week 1 - Security, Governance/W1 - Day 2, 3 & 4 - Azure Security Services -Azure Active Directory Connect, Hybrid Identity,Azure Security Services, RBAC, Service Principal, Managed Identities.md

 *Azure Key Vault* -> store secrets (passwords, connection strings, etc.)

-*Managed Identities* -> Provides as identity to resources
+*Managed Identities* -> Provides an identity for a resources.
+One per resource.
+It creates a service account for the service.
+Then you don't need to provide credentials for the service to access the Key Vault.
 - Another type of user that is in azure and we can grant access on different resources

 ## Role Based Access Control